-Nestled right in the heart of Ireland’s rugged southwest, Shannon International Airport is your final destination following a rather pleasant transatlantic journey to the northwestern tip of Europe (think a movie or two, a meal and a nap).
+Nestled right in the heart of Ireland’s rugged southwest, Shannon International Airport is your final destination following a rather pleasant flight to the northwestern tip of Europe.
 On landing, your first major decision will be whether to travel north or south.

 Don’t worry; distances are short enough to manage both, even within a week.